 Grant makers and trusts

 There are many sources of funding available for charities through grant makers, trusts and foundations.
-Most of these will grant funding according to specific criteria, for example specifying that a particular type of charitable purpose and/or geographical area must benefit.
-As such it is important that organisations research potential funders before applying.
+Most of these will decide whether to award funding according to specific criteria, for example specifying that a particular type of charitable purpose and/or geographical area must benefit.
+It is important that organisations research potential funders before applying to check they are relevant to their cause

 I want to go straight to the code and read what it says about grant making and trusts